chutrunganh/Stock-Trading-Platform/README.md

 │       └── Dockerfile        # Dockerfile for frontend
 │
 ├── docs/
-│   ├── design/                 # Detail system design documents
+│   ├── design/                 # Detailed system design documents
 │   ├── reports/                # Project reports
 │   ├── setupInstructions/      # Setup instructions for the project
-│   ├── techStack/              # All the technologies used, details guide configuring them.
-│   └── stockFundementalThoery/ # Some financial terminology, mechanism of order matching, etc.
+│   ├── techStack/              # All the technologies used, detailed guide for configuring them │   └── stockFundamentalTheory/ # Some financial terminology, mechanism of order matching, etc.
 │
 ├── .env                # Environment variables (not committed to GitHub) ├── .env.example        # Example environment variables file (serve as a template)